 All students will have the opportunity to choose three optional subjects from a range of academic and vocational qualifications.
-Using our knowledge of each individual pupil's aspirations and learning preferences, pupils are guided to one of three core curriculum pathways to maximise their achievement, engagement and enjoyment during Key Stage 4 and best prepare them for progression post-16 and create their own 'Story ARC'.
+This must include at least one EBacc subject.
+Using our knowledge of each individual pupil's aspirations and learning preferences, pupils are guided to one of three core curriculum pathways to maximise their achievement, engagement and enjoyment during Key Stage 4 and best prepare them for progression post-16 and create their own story.
 Pupils will receive a personalised options form that makes it clear which pathway they will follow.
 The three pathways are:

-Pathway A
+EBacc Pathway